cjohansson/emacs-phps-mode/README.md

 An Emacs major mode for PHP scripting language which aims at making a full semantic integration.
 Currently at *usable* stage.

-This mode does not require PHP installed on your computer because it has a built-in elisp based lexer and parser.
+This mode does not require PHP installed on your computer because it has a built-in elisp based semantic lexer and semantic parser.
 It supports all PHP versions and Emacs >= 26.

 ## Features

 * GPLv3 license
 * Flycheck support (PHP Mess Detector, PHP Code Sniffer)
-* Lexer based on official PHP re2c lexer
+* Semantic lexer based on official PHP re2c lexer
 * Syntax coloring based on lexer tokens
 * PSR-1 and PSR-2 indentation based on lexer tokens
 * Integration with `(electric-pair)`
 * Incremental lexer and syntax coloring after buffer changes
 * Incremental indentation and imenu calculation after buffer changes
 * Supports `(comment-region)` and `(uncomment-region)`
-* From first stable release, use master branch for stable releases and develop branch for on-going work
 * Travis support
 * Imenu support
 * Minimal mode map

+## Develop

+Make pull requests to develop branch or branches from develop branch.
+Tested changes are merged to master.

 ## Tests